AmbitionsXXXV/doc-editor/docker/README.md

 ## Configuration

-### Nginx Configuration
+### Caddy Configuration

-The web server uses Nginx with a custom configuration located at `docker/nginx.conf`.
+The web server uses Caddy with a custom configuration located at `docker/Caddyfile`.
 This configuration:

 - Serves the frontend application
 - Routes API requests to the backend
 - Handles SPA routing
-- Sets up caching for static assets
+- Sets up compression and caching for static assets
+- Provides automatic HTTPS in production environments

 ### Environment Variables